Evolution of Worcestershire county boundaries since 1844: Redcliffe-Maud Report (1966–1969)

 Under the Labour Government of 1964 to 1970; the Redcliffe-Maud Report (Cmnd.
 4040) recommended the abolition of all existing county, county borough, borough, urban district and rural district councils and replacement with new authorities.
 These new unitary (i.e. single tier) authorities were largely based on major towns, which acted as regional employment, commercial, social and recreational centres and took into account local transport infrastructure and travel patterns.

 The proposals for the county included a considerable loss of territory to a proposed "West Midlands Metropolitan Area", as per Fig 10.
 Stourbridge was including in the planned Metropolitan District of Dudley, while West Bromwich-Warley proposed to include Halesowen, and a district known as North Worcestershire planned to incorporate Bewdley, Bromsgrove, Kidderminster, Redditch and Stourport-on-Severn.
 The remaining part of central and southern Worcestershire (including Worcester), would be amalgamated with Herefordshire to form a new administrative unit.
 All of these areas would exist under an overarching "West Midlands Provincial Council" covering the entire region in a devolved capacity.
 The Conservative party won the 1970 general election and committed to a two-tier system in local government.
-In 1971 a further White Paper entitled Local Government in England: Government Proposals for Reorganisation (Cmnd 4584), which ultimately led to the 1974 re-organisation saw a great deal of Redcliffe-Maud's recommendations discontinued.
+In 1971 a further White Paper entitled Local Government in England: Government Proposals for Reorganisation (Cmnd 4584), which ultimately led to the Local Government Act 1972 and the 1974 re-organisation which saw a great deal of Redcliffe-Maud's recommendations discontinued.

 Halesowen, Stourbridge and Malvernshire (1971–1974)

-The Local Government in England: Government Proposals for Reorganisation (Cmnd 4584) 1971 White Paper and Bill, which ultimately became the Local Government Act 1972, did not go as far as the Redcliffe–Maud Report.
+The Local Government in England: Government Proposals for Reorganisation (Cmnd 4584) 1971 White Paper and bill, which ultimately became the Local Government Act 1972, did not go as far as the Redcliffe–Maud Report.
 Plans for the amalgamation of Herefordshire, Worcester and the majority of Worcestershire remained, except for Halesowen, Stourbridge and Warley.
 These three areas would join a proposed metropolitan county along with Dudley.
 The West Midlands Order 1965 and associated legislation (i.e. the formation of the West Midlands Constabulary) instigated a large degree of local government integration within the West Midlands conurbation, however this was carried out under a county borough system in place since 1889.